electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 Calibration can reduce this noise, because it is approximately constant over time.
 In contrast, temporal noise, including electronic noise and temperature fluctuations, causes different results in consecutive emulations of identical networks.

-.. todo:: task, measure and calib tau mem
+**Tasks:**

-.. * Investigate the variability of firing rates across neurons:
+* Investigate the fixed-pattern noise across neurons:
-..
-Plot the firing rates of several different single neurons over the leak conductance.
+  Record the firing rates of several neurons for the default value of the leak conductance (see :ref:`label-lesson_1`; tipp: record all neurons at once).
-..
-Quantify the variations of population firing rates by calculating and plotting the errors of the average firing rates.
+  Interpret the distribution of these firing rates by plotting a histogram and calculating the variance.

-..
-Also consider the underlying distribution of firing rates for the default value of the leak conductance.
-..
-Interpret this distribution qualitatively and quantitatively.
+* Investigate the fixed-pattern noise across synapses:
+  For a single neuron, vary the row of the stimulating synapse and calculate the variance of the area under the EPSPs across synapses (see :ref:`label-lesson_1`).

-.. * Estimate the ratio between fixed-pattern and temporal noise:
+* Estimate the ratio between fixed-pattern and temporal noise:
-..
-Measure the reproducibility of emulations, i.e., the error of the average firing rate across identical consecutive trials, using the default neuron parameters for single neurons and populations of neurons.
+  Measure the reproducibility of emulations, i.e., the error of firing rates across identical consecutive trials.
+  Use the network and parameters from the first task and measure this error for each neuron.
+  Compare the variance of the firing rates across trials (averaged across neurons) to that one across neurons in a single trial.
-..
-Compare this reproducibility to the results of the first task and plot its dependency on both the duration of emulations and the number of consecutive trials.
+  Extra: How does the reproducibility depend on the duration of emulations and the number of consecutive trials?

 Lesson 3: Feedforward networks